ua-parser/uap-python/doc/guides.rst

 - trim down the default ruleset to only the most current or relevant rules for efficiency e.g. you might not care about CalDav or podcast applications
-- add new rules relevant to your own traffic but which don't (possibly can't) be in the main project
+- add new rules relevant to your own traffic but which aren't (possibly can't be) in the main project
 - experiment with the creation of new rules
 - use a completely bespoke ruleset to track UA-identified API clients
+- use "experimental" rules which haven't been released yet (although `ua-parser-builtins`_ provides regular prerelease versions which may be suitable for this)

 ua-parser provides easy ways to load custom rolesets: